pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/TheLocallangFilesForCsh/Index.rst

          default, however overridden by this value if it is not blank.

-         For modules (tablename prefixed "\_MOD\_") you must specify this value, otherwise you will see the bare key outputted.
+         For modules (tablename prefixed "\_MOD\_") you must specify this value, otherwise you will see the bare key being output.

 .. ###### END~OF~TABLE ######